micag2025/Supply_Chain_project/README.md

     Rejected
 }
 ```
-Benefits:
+**Benefits:**
 ✓ More realistic supply chain modeling
 ✓ Better inventory management
 ✓ Enhanced traceability
 ✓ Support for quality control workflows
 ✓ Ability to handle returns and rejections

-Implementation Steps:
+**Implementation Steps:**

-Update the enum State in Solidity contract
+1 Update the `enum` State in Solidity contract
-Add corresponding role permissions for each state
+2 Add corresponding role permissions for each state
-Update React UI to handle new states
+3 Update React UI to handle new states
-Add new action buttons for quality checks, warehousing, etc.
+4 Add new action buttons for quality checks, warehousing, etc.
-Extend test cases for new transitions
+5 Extend test cases for new transitions

 ### Future Enhancement 2: QR Code & IPFS Integration

-Current Limitation: Blockchain stores only metadata; no product documentation or images
+**Current Limitation:** Blockchain stores only metadata; no product documentation or images

-Proposed Enhancement: Integrate QR codes and IPFS for complete traceability:
+**Proposed Enhancement:** Integrate QR codes and IPFS for complete traceability:

 ```solidity
 struct Batch {